tatianegercina/FinTech/01-Lesson-Plans/13-NLP/2/LP_09_Ins_Vader_Sentiment.md

 ### 9. Instructor Do: Intro to VADER Sentiment (15 mins)

-On this activity students will understand how VADER sentiment works and how to interpret sentiment polarity; also students will learn how to score sentiment using the VADER module of NLTK.
+In this activity students will understand how VADER sentiment works and how to interpret sentiment polarity; also students will learn how to score sentiment using the VADER module of NLTK.

 **Files:**